fetchai/docs-archived/docs/etch-language/error-checking.md

 Force runtime errors with `panic()`.

 Use `panic` for unrecoverable states.
-It terminates the program immediately and provides optional feedback.
+When encountering the state, `panic()` terminates the program immediately providing feedback.

 ``` c++
 function main()